 A high stepping rate will produce a back EMF, like any other motor, that will act against any current control circuits.
 The current control circuits must also be able to work with inductive loads.
-In general, the current control circuit will be a PWM current control scheme to make the driver as efficient as possible and reduce the dissipation in the driver.
+In general, the current control circuit will be a PWM cur-